jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) has, for the corresponding tax year, a tax loss component or loss balance to which sections IA 2 to IA 10 (which relate to the use of tax losses) apply; and
   (b) derives a taxable distribution from a non-complying trust to which section HC 19 applies.
 Reducing taxable distribution
-(2) The person may reduce the amount of the taxable distribution by an amount calculated using the formula— tax loss × tax rate distribution rate.
+(2) The person may reduce the amount of the taxable distribution by an amount calculated using the formula—tax loss × tax ratedistribution rate.
 Definition of items in formula
 (3) In the formula,—
   (a) tax loss is the amount of a tax loss component or loss balance that the person chooses to use: